ACM SIGMICRO

 chip layout (photo by Jason Leung on Unsplash)

-The SIGMICRO Early Career Award is a new annual award that recognizes a young researcher who has made outstanding research contributions to the field of microarchitecture during the early part of their career.
+The SIGMICRO Early Career Award is an annual award that recognizes a young researcher who has made outstanding research contributions to the field of microarchitecture during the early part of their career.
 Depth, impact, and novelty of the researcher's contributions will be key criteria upon which the Early Career award committee will evaluate the nominees.
 Also of particular interest are strong research contributions made independently from the nominee's Ph.D. advisor.
+The award is given out at the MICRO conference.

-Nominate someone for the 2023 SIGMICRO Early Career Award!
-Read the eligibility criteria and application requirements below, and submit your nomination via email to award chair Tor Aamodt by August 18, 2023.
+Nominate someone for the 2025 SIGMICRO Early Career Award!
+Read the eligibility criteria and application requirements below, and submit your nomination via email to award chair Boris Grot by August 18, 2025.

 Eligibility

 A nominee must within six years of finishing their Ph.D. degree in the year which the award is made.
-At the discretion of the award committee, eligibility may be adjusted to account for documented career interruptions, including but not limited to family related or medical leaves, family leaves or military service.
+At the discretion of the award committee, eligibility may be adjusted to account for documented career interruptions, including but not limited to family related (including parenting) leaves, medical leaves or military service.
 Questions of eligibility should be directed to the award committee chair in advance of nomination.

 Members of the SIGMICRO Early Career Award Committee or SIGMICRO executive committee are not eligible for the award.
 The committee will follow the ACM Awards Committee Conflict of Interest (COI) guidelines.